pnsn/Ayahos/README.md

 * Directions on Earthworm 7.10 installation can be found [here](https://gitlab.rm.ingv.it/earthworm/earthworm)
 * The Univerity of Memphis Test Suite can be downloaded directly [here] (http://www.earthwormcentral.org/distribution/memphis_test.zip)

-**NOTE**: The PNSN is developing an PNW test suite to showcase Ayahos' functionalities.
+**NOTE**: The PNSN is developing an PNW test suite to showcase PULSE' functionalities.
 Stay tuned!

 ### Installing `PyEarthworm`
 #### `pip` install from `main`